docker/docs/content/manuals/subscription/details.md

 ### New Docker Build Cloud plan

 You no longer need to subscribe to a separate Docker Build Cloud plan to access Docker Build Cloud or to scale your minutes.
-When you upgrade your legacy plan to a new consolidated plan, your plan includes the following changes:
+When you upgrade your Docker Legacy plan to a Docker subscription plan, your plan includes the following changes:

 - Docker Business: Included minutes are increased from 800/mo to 1500/mo with the option to scale more minutes.
 - Docker Team: Included minutes are increased from 400/mo to 500/mo with the option to scale more minutes.